-Although individual characters often disparage vaccination (Kearney, Selvan, Hauer et al., 2019), the 28 characters in the videos provide several reasons in favour of vaccination.
-Their reasons should resonate with many people as the latter already emulate or respect the former (Fowler, Gollust, Dempsey et al., 2012; WHO, 2017).
+Although individual characters often disparage vaccination (Kearney et al. 2019), the 28 characters in the videos provide several reasons in favour of vaccination.
+Their reasons should resonate with many people as the latter already emulate or respect the former (Fowler et al. 2012; WHO 2017).
 The characters are members of different institutions but uniformly espouse vaccination.
-Their legitimation matches JKJAV legitimation, and JKJAV co-opts the characters to convey consistent vaccine favourable discourse in social media sites (WHO, 2017, p.
-29).
+Their legitimation matches JKJAV legitimation, and JKJAV co-opts the characters to convey consistent vaccine favourable discourse in social media sites (WHO 2017, 29).

-JKJAV is a brand-new organization but the characters and institutions in Table 1 are entrenched or recognized in Malaysia.
-The faces of the characters are emphasized and the videos record them facing the camera at eye level angle with medium shot, as in Extracts 12-13.
-The eye level angle does not need anyone to look up or down and indicates social equals (Ledin & Machin, 2018).
-The medium shot is cut at the waist and demarcates physical distance, which presumes social distance (Ledin & Machin, 2018).
-The characters and hence their institutions are presented as 'known' and are engaging in dialogue with people on vaccines.
+JKJAV is a brand-new organisation but the characters and institutions in Table 1 are entrenched or recognised in Malaysia.
+The faces of the characters are emphasised and the videos record them facing the camera at eye level angle with medium shot, as in Extracts 12 and 13.
+The eye level angle does not need anyone to look up or down and indicates social equals (Ledin and Machin 2018).
+The medium shot is cut at the waist and demarcates physical distance, which presumes social distance (Ledin and Machin 2018).
+The characters and hence their institutions are presented as "known" and are engaging in dialogue with people on vaccines.

-(No. 1- Shazwana Rosli)
+(No. 1: Shazwana Rosli)

-(No. 12- Tania Hudson)
+(No. 12: Tania Hudson)

-The characters package their legitimation in personal narratives, as exemplified in Extracts 14-18.
-Person references are deployed in pronouns and noun phrases to refer to the character as 'I' in Extracts 14-18, and people as 'you' in Extracts 14, 16 and 18, 'Many people' in Extract 15 and 'brothers and sisters' in Extract 17.
-Moreover, person references are noted in body language, where the characters put their right hand on their chest to refer to themselves (e.g. Extract 12) and later extend two hands outwards to refer to others (e.g. Extract 13).
+The characters package their legitimation in personal narratives, as exemplified in Extracts 14 to 18.
+Person references are deployed in pronouns and noun phrases to refer to the character as "I" in Extracts 14 to 18, and people as "you" in Extracts 14, 16 and 18, "many people" in Extract 15 and "brothers and sisters" in Extract 17.
+Moreover, person references are noted in body language, where the characters put their right hand on their chest to refer to themselves (e.g., Extract 12) and later extend two hands outwards to refer to others (e.g., Extract 13).

-The person references identify two parties- somebody convinced and presumably not yet convinced about vaccination.
-The characters are convinced because they want to be vaccinated, as indicated by the strong inclination in the 'doing' clauses in Extracts 14-18 ('I will register/take') but the people listening may not want to do it.
-The action impacts the health of the two parties because the pronoun 'we', 'us' or 'our' in Extracts 14-18 implies membership in the same group.
-The progress of person references from 'I' to 'you' to 'we' through the narratives expands the locus as everyone should be vaccinated to ensure societal immunity.
+The person references identify two parties; somebody convinced and presumably not yet convinced about vaccination.
+The characters are convinced because they want to be vaccinated, as indicated by the strong inclination in the "doing" clauses in Extracts 14 to 18 ("I will register/take") but the people listening may not want to do it.
+The action impacts the health of the two parties because the pronoun "we", "us", or "our" in Extracts 14 to 18 implies membership in the same group.
+The progress of person references from "I" to "you" to "we" through the narratives expands the locus as everyone should be vaccinated to ensure societal immunity.

-The characters encourage vaccination using commands, which are realized directly or indirectly.
-Extracts 15, 16 and 18 use direct commands, as in 'let's not hesitate', 'Register' and 'Listen to'.
-Extracts 14, 17 and 18 use indirect commands, as in 'I recommend', 'I call' and 'I...invite'.
-The verbs in these commands are not too forceful as it might alienate people.
+The characters encourage vaccination using commands, which are realised directly or indirectly.
+Extracts 15, 16 and 18 use direct commands, as in "let's not hesitate", "register", and "listen to".
+Extracts 14, 17 and 18 use indirect commands, as in "I recommend", "I call" and "I...invite".
+The verbs in these commands are not too forceful as they might alienate people.
 Moreover, the characters do not have state-sanctioned power to enforce the commands.

 The narratives unfold over time.
-While the words 'affected' in Extract 14, 'Now' in Extract 16 and 'temporarily' in Extract 18 signal present time, the words 'will register' in Extracts 14 and 16, 'future' in Extracts 15 and 16 and 'will take' in Extracts 17 and 18 indicate future time.
+While the words "affected" in Extract 14, "Now" in Extract 16 and "temporarily" in Extract 18 signal present time, the words "will register" in Extracts 14 and 16, "future" in Extracts 15 and 16 and "will take" in Extracts 17 and 18 indicate future time.
 The two temporal states contrast the undesirable present, where problems are noted and the desirable future, which can start after vaccination.
-Although time will always pass, the resulting (un)desirability will depend on action that people take, making vaccination the first step towards a better future.
+Although time will always pass, the resulting (un) desirability will depend on actions that people take, making vaccination the first step towards a better future.